THE DIFFERENCE BETWEEN OSTRICH OIL AND EMU OIL

 First, the similarities between ostrich and emu oils...

-Both emu and ostrich oil can help wounds heal faster, aid in normalization of tissue, prevent and reduce scars and stretch-marks, reduce itching & redness, soothes sunburn, and promotes scalp, hair, and joint health.
-They are both hypoallergenic and non-comedogenic (does not clog pores), making these oils very effective moisturizers for people who suffer from skin problems such as acne or rosacea.
+Both emu and ostrich oil can help wounds heal faster, aid in normalization of tissue, prevent and reduce scars and stretch-marks, reduce itching & redness, soothe sunburn, and promote scalp, hair, and joint health.
+They are both hypoallergenic and non-comedogenic (won't clog pores), making these oils very effective moisturizers for people who suffer from skin problems such as acne or rosacea.

 Now, on to the differences...